johngofett/ModernNayaBrew/README.md

-# NicFitBrew
+# NayaBrew
-So, you wanna build some nic fit decks?
+So, you wanna build some Naya decks?
 This script will do it for you.  sort of.

 # "Set up"
 First, you need to run the "List_generator.py" With your input.txt.